Half-timbered house from a moving train

 • Oh Siegen, you are so beautifully green.
 The greenest city in Germany.
 And the River Sieg ripples through the centre of the city.
 City and nature make the perfect match here.

-Directly to Siegen
+directly to Siegen

 • The baroque Berleburg Castle with its romantic castle park is a highlight of this sweet little town.
 Your motto is: Nature instead of culture?
 No problem.
 You can also go hiking in the surrounding area.

-Directly to Bad Berleburg
+directly to Bad Berleburg

 When is the train coming?Special advice for special situations!